top of page

 The Mistake: Hopping into a random yellow cab parked on the street or hailing one mid-traffic.

-Why: "Freelance" drivers often use rigged meters or charge "tourist rates."
+Why: Some "Freelance" drivers might use rigged meters or might charge "tourist rates."
 While all legal taxis must be yellow, the safe ones belong to reputable fleets.

 A blue arrow pointing to the right with the inscription "Pro Tip" in white color

-Download the official taxi apps for Budapest: you can choose from the Bolt, Uber, Főtaxi or City Taxi apps.
+Download the official taxi apps for Budapest: you can choose for example the Bolt, Uber, Főtaxi or City Taxi apps.
 This ensures a tracked, metered, and fair-priced ride with regulated fares and licensed drivers.
-You need to enable your location in the app to get an automatic pick-up location, and also input your destination (therefore you need to know at least the name of the place where you want to go), then press the "order" button.
-The apps usually show the name of the driver, the license plate of the taxi and the approximate arrival time and approximate fare (the final fare can differ based on the actual traffic conditions).
+Enable your location in the app to get an automatic pick-up location, and also input your destination then press the "order" button.
+The apps usually show the name of the driver, the license plate of the taxi and the estimated arrival time and the approximate fare.

 Do Not Treat the Metro Ticket Like a "Transfer"